GOV.UK Verify: Certified companies

-Third-party companies are responsible for carrying out identity verification within the scheme.
-The first five companies – known as identity providers (IdPs) – that signed up to provide the service through a tender issued by the Department for Work & Pensions were the Post Office, Verizon, Experian, Digidentity and Mydex CIC.
+Third-party companies were responsible for carrying out identity verification within the scheme.
+The first five companies – known as identity providers (IdPs) – that signed up to provide the service through a tender issued by the Department for Work and Pensions were the Post Office, Verizon, Experian, Digidentity and Mydex CIC.
 After a further tender issued by the Cabinet Office in 2014, Barclays, GB Group, Morpho and Royal Mail became certified companies.

 While Mydex CIC participated in the original tender process, it did not go on to become a certified GOV.UK identity provider.
-In 2016 Verizon was temporarily and then permanently removed from the list of certified providers.
+In 2016, Verizon was temporarily and then permanently removed from the list of certified providers.

 In October 2018, GDS announced that five of the seven identity providers – Barclays, Digidentity, Experian, Post Office and SecureIdentity – had signed contracts for a further 18 months.
-Users of Citizensafe from GB Group and Royal Mail's identity service would be able to continue using their GOV.UK Verify identity for twelve months but would need to set up a new account through one of the other five companies.
+Users of Citizensafe from GB Group and Royal Mail's identity service would be able to continue using their GOV.UK Verify identity for twelve months, but would need to set up a new account through one of the other five companies.
 On 24 March 2020, Barclays stopped providing new GOV.UK verify digital identities, and both SecureIdentity and Experian subsequently also pulled out of providing identities for both new and existing customers.
 This left only two providers: Post Office and Digidentity.
-The Post Office depends on Digidentity infrastructure to operate as an identity provider.
+The Post Office depended on Digidentity infrastructure to operate as an identity provider.

 Level of assurance

-GOV.UK Verify certified companies must verify customers' identities to level 2 as defined by Good Practice Guide 45 published jointly by CESG and the Cabinet Office.
+GOV.UK Verify certified companies had to verify customers' identities to level 2 as defined by the Good Practice Guide 45 published jointly by CESG and the Cabinet Office.
 This level of identity assurance is intended to be sufficient to support a claim in a civil court.